log4js-node/log4js-node/docs/api.md

 Configuration should take place immediately after requiring log4js for the first time in your application.
 If you do not call `configure`, log4js will use `LOG4JS_CONFIG` (if defined) or the default config.
 The default config defines one appender, which would log to stdout with the coloured layout, but also defines the default log level to be `OFF` - which means no logs will be output.

+If you are using `cluster`, then include the call to `configure` in the worker processes as well as the master.
+That way the worker processes will pick up the right levels for your categories, and any custom levels you may have defined.
+Appenders will only be defined on the master process, so there is no danger of multiple processes attempting to write to the same appender.
+No special configuration is needed to use log4js with clusters, unlike previous versions.

 Configuration objects must define at least one appender, and a default category.
 Log4js will throw an exception if the configuration is invalid.

 ### Configuration Object